Mateusz-Kowalewski-Mobica/Vulkan-Samples/samples/extensions/extended_dynamic_state2/README.md

 ## Overview

-This sample demostrates how to use `VK_EXT_extended_dynamic_state2` extension, which eliminates the need to create multiple pipelines in case of specific different parameters.
+This sample demonstrates how to use `VK_EXT_extended_dynamic_state2` extension, which eliminates the need to create multiple pipelines in case of specific different parameters.

 This extension changes how `Depth Bias`, `Primitive Restart`, `Rasterizer Discard` and `Patch Control Points` are managed.
 Instead of static description during pipeline creation, this extension allows developers to change those parameters by using a function before every draw.